Cyber Risk Advisory

 Blog Images 2022 05 06 Cyriaque Tile

 For many organizations, the lure of the cloud is very strong.
-Large enterprises usually have several justifications for adopting cloud-based services including preserving capital, adding scalability to applications, and minimizing IT staffing needs.
+Large enterprises usually have several justifications for adopting cloud-based services, including preserving capital, adding scalability to applications, and minimizing IT staffing needs.
 Small- to medium-sized organizations often look at the cloud as an avenue to achieve all those same goals without the need for improved security skills from their existing IT staff.
 But as the number and sophistication of attacks in the cloud grow exponentially, there is increasing confusion regarding who is responsible for the security and compliance of applications and data in the cloud.

 The “Shared Responsibility Model” defines which party - customer or Cloud Services Provider (CSP) - is responsible for security.
 As an example, Amazon’s shared responsibility model is “AWS is responsible FOR the cloud, and customers are responsible for what they put IN the cloud.“ This means that AWS is responsible for network segmentation, perimeter services, DDoS spoofing, and scanning prevention.
 Its customers are responsible for network threat detection, security monitoring, and incident reporting.
 AWS will secure against attacks to the shared cloud infrastructure and its perimeter, but they will not look for or stop attacks against the instances and applications that customers are using.
 At the host layer, customers are responsible for access management, patch management configuration hardening, security monitoring, and log analysis.
 Additionally, the application security components are solely the customer’s responsibility.